What will happen if I don’t get my work hallmarked?

 Each metal and each standard need to be submitted with its own separate hallnote.
 Remember, one metal, one standard, one Hallnote submission!
 This reduces the likelihood of error and helps improve turnaround times.

 Please be as clear as possible when including marking instructions for us.

 Make sure we know exactly what you require, be clear and concise!
-If you do not want the hallmark to be applied in the default position (see info within The Hallmark section below) for the article, please use (non-permanent) marker pen to indicate where you want the mark and let us know the size (height in mm or mark size – see table here).
+If you do not want the hallmark to be applied in the default position (see info within The Hallmark section below) for the article, please use (non-permanent) marker pen to indicate where you want the mark, its orientation, and let us know the size (height in mm or mark size – see table here).

 Why do I have to state my service when delivering my work at the counter?